-Wilderness Patrol: The Wilderness Patrol is designed for new Scouts attending Boy Scout resident camp for the first time.
+Wilderness Patrol: The Wilderness Patrol is designed for new Scouts attending resident camp for the first time.
 As Scouts learn and master outdoor living skills like fire building, cooking, map and compass reading, first aid, campsite set up and more, most will complete all but a few requirements for Tenderfoot, Second Class and First Class ranks.
-There will still be time available to earn at least one merit badge.
+Scouts will earn the Fingerprinting merit badge during the morning sessions and there will still be time available to earn at least one additional merit badge.
 Unit leaders are responsible for signing the rank requirements completed by a Scout at camp and should spend time each day reviewing and signing off on completed requirements.
 Unit Leaders will be provided a list of instructed skills at check-out.

 Discover Adventure Program: Scouts 14 and older may enroll in a special high adventure program which combines earning merit badges with high adventure activities such as low and high COPE, biking, hiking, shooting sports, aquatic activities, tubing on the Farmington River and other exciting activities.
 There is an additional \$50 fee for this program.
-Additional details of program opportunities for senior Scouts can be found on page 34 of this guide.
+Additional details of program opportunities for senior Scouts can be found on page 35 of this guide.